 Can I have multiple types of life insurance policies?

 Yes, it is possible to have multiple types of life insurance policies.
 Some individuals choose to combine different policies to meet their specific needs.
-For example, you may opt for a term life insurance policy to cover temporary financial obligations, such as a mortgage, while also having a whole life insurance policy for lifelong coverage and cash value accumulation.
+For example, you may opt for a term life insurance policy to cover temporary financial obligations, such as a mortgage, while having a whole life insurance policy for lifelong coverage and cash value accumulation.

 What factors should I consider when choosing a life insurance policy?